pouchdb/pouchdb/docs/_posts/2014-10-26-10-things-i-learned-from-reading-and-writing-the-pouchdb-source.md

 ### 6. IndexedDB throws an error if you try to iterate backwards with start/end keys

+{% include alert/start.html variant="info" %}

+{% markdown %}

+**Update:** it turned out I just misunderstood the IndexedDB spec.
+You can actually swap the start and end in the `IDBKeyRange`, and that allows you to iterate backwards in all browsers.
+[We updated PouchDB accordingly](https://github.com/pouchdb/pouchdb/issues/3488).

+{% endmarkdown %}

+{% include alert/end.html %}

 This is one of those wonderful "bugs" that is actually part of the IndexedDB spec, so it's faithfully reproduced in all three of Firefox, IE, and Chrome.
 I guess we should be thankful?

 Anyway, [here's the code](https://github.com/pouchdb/pouchdb/blob/c32597564160dcaad7b3e715ddf1c0dc923b59cd/lib/adapters/idb.js#L746-L776):